-Chances are your favourite movie has been remade by now and although it’s usually bad news, the excessive outrage (with a hint of sexism in some cases) leading up to this film’s release was baffling.
+Chances are your favourite movie has been remade by now and although it’s usually bad news, the excessive outrage surrounding 2016’s Ghostbusters was baffling.

 Similarly to the original, ghouls start wreaking havoc in New York and paranormal researcher Abby Yates (Melissa McCarthy) and engineer Jillian Holtzmann (Kate McKinnon) team up with physicist Erin Gilbert (Kristen Wiig) and subway worker and New York history buff Patty Tolan (Leslie Jones) to form the Ghostbusters, in order to reclaim the city.

 Ghostbusters is an unnecessary remake, but what’s new?
-The bigger issue is the trend this film is going to set, with more remakes now replacing an original all-male cast with females.
-Audiences want more female-led films, but this gimmick isn’t the answer.
+The bigger issue is the trend this film is going to set, with more reboots now replacing an original all-male cast with females.
+Audiences may want more female-led films, but this gimmick isn’t the answer.